igeller/CIM511/Journals/cim511 journals/02_18_2021_Reflecting_On_Pieces.md

 5. Create Portfolio site
 	-checkout and investigate webflow
 	- design (based on inspiration files)
-		- possible case study as to choices
+		- possible case study as to choices for design... probably more applicable to the dashboard site than this.

+[] look into hosting via github pages (react and others)
+	- maybe thats where you can do the portfolio from instead

 IDEAS:
 -for this week talk about how you plan to actually add some more theory stuff